iam-weijie/chatgpt-chatbot/README.md

 # ChatGPT Chatbot

-This is an AI chatbot written in Node.js that runs in the terminal.
+This is an AI chatbot, named JARVIS, that runs in the terminal.

+## Usage

+Run the bot:

+##

+npm start